egembakelechi07/egembakelechi07/README.md

-## Hi there 👋
+## Hi there I'm egembakelechi07👋
+Backend developer based in Lagos, Nigeria.
+I build APIs and microservices, mostly in .NET.
+I like systems that are clean under the hood even when nobody's looking.

 <!--
 **egembakelechi07/egembakelechi07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...